-As a general rule of thumb late or additional representations will not be accepted.
-The only time when I will consider accepting a representation submitted after the consultation period has ended is in those cases where there has been a material change in circumstances since the six week consultation period has ended.
-For example national planning policy changes or a judgement may be handed down from the Courts.
+As a general rule of thumb late or additional representations will not be accepted after the consultation period has ended.
+The only time when I will consider accepting a representation submitted after the consultation period has ended is in those cases where there has been a material change in circumstances.
+For example a judgement may be handed down from the Courts.
 In these circumstances anyone wishing to introduce new evidence should fully justify why and in the case of substantial documents, indicate which parts of the document are relevant and why.